MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 production with a simple use case.

-This tutorial describes the different steps from training the model to deploying the Shapash SmartPredictor Object.
+This tutorial describes the different steps from training the model to Shapash SmartPredictor deployment.
 A tutorial more detailed, will go further to help you getting started with the SmartPredictor Object.

 Contents: - Build a Regressor - Compile Shapash SmartExplainer - Compile Shapash SmartExplainer to SmartPredictor - Save Shapash Smartpredictor